-Facebook post:
+Facebook posts:

-We are proud to support #AskAboutAsthma by making sure that children and young people with asthma in our school are aware of the four asks to manage their asthma.
+We are proud to support #AskAboutAsthma by making sure that children and young people with asthma, and their families, are aware of the four asks to manage their asthma.

 - 1. Get an asthma action plan in place - 2.
 Understand how to use inhalers correctly - 3.
 Schedule an asthma review every year and after every attack - 4.
 Consider air pollution and its impact on lung health